azsdaja/Osnowa/README.md

 Then you should be able to modify the code of the template game which is attached to the project or to try taking some parts of Osnowa to your project.

-## Gitter chat
+## Contact
-Feel free to join a chat if you want to talk about the project: https://gitter.im/Osnowa/community
+Feel free to join the **Gitter chat** if you want to talk about the project: https://gitter.im/Osnowa/community Here's Twitter account of the creator: https://twitter.com/PawelRoguelikes